Choose the research methodology best suited to your situation

 2. Monitoring tools: Google Alerts, Talkwalker, Mention, etc.

-3. Social networks: Twitter, Facebook, LinkedIn, etc.
+3. Social media: Twitter, Facebook, LinkedIn, etc.

 5. Online forums and communities: Reddit, Quora, Stack Overflow, etc.